 Craigavon Cowboys History

-Coached by Charles Ebron from USA, they achieved some fantastic success and started to become well known in the local area.
+The team was led by head coach Charles Ebron (USA), achieving some fantastic success and started to become well known in the local area.
 The Cowboys would contest Shamrock Bowl II in 1987 played at North Belfast RFC.
-The Cowboys would once again take on the Dublin Celts, however this time losing out 43-25.
-The 'Boys would continue to compete in 1988 & 1989 but would not see another Shamrock Bowl appearance until 1990.
+The Dublin Celts would once again provide the opposition, however this time the ‘Boys would lose out 43-25.
+The Cowboys would continue to compete in 1988 & 1989 but would not see another Shamrock Bowl appearance until 1990.

-The success continued in the early 90s for the Cowboys with a return to the Shamrock Bowl in 1990, played at Goodyear, Craigavon.
-Once again the Dublin Celts would provide the opposition with the Cowboys beating them to secure our second Shamrock Bowl win.
-The Cowboys would then return to the main stage in 1992, playing in Shamrock Bowl VII.
+The success continued in the early 90s for the Cowboys with a return to the Shamrock Bowl in 1990, which was played at Goodyear, Craigavon.
+The Dublin Celts arrived in town to compete, but they were no match for the Cowboys as the team went on to win the clubs second Shamrock Bowl.
+The Cowboys would once again return to the main stage in 1992, playing in Shamrock Bowl VII.
 The 'Boys would go on to beat the Antrim Bulldogs 14-6 at Cooke RFC, Belfast thus securing the national title twice in three years.

-After a hiatus the club were re-formed in 2005 and success followed with the club winning the 2009 DV8 championship, securing promotion back to the top flight of Irish American Football.
-Coached by former player Greg Loughran, the team where known as hard hitting, always growing into a game as their figured out an oppositions game plan and were able to adjust theirs to attack the opponents weaknesses.
+After a hiatus, the club was re-formed in 2005 and success followed with the club winning the 2009 DV8 championship, securing promotion back to the top flight of Irish American Football.
+Coached by former player Greg Loughran, the team where known as hard hitting, always growing into a game as they figured out an oppositions game plan and were able to adjust theirs to attack the opponents weaknesses.
 Throughout the noughties, the Cowboys played their home games from Lismore Playing Fields, Craigavon.

 The club consolidated their position with promising league campaigns before a break out 2011.
 In the 2011 season the Cowboys made it to within one game of the Shamrock Bowl, falling just short to the University of Limerick Vikings in the semi-finals.

-The following seasons were less successful, with the club losing many keys players for various reasons and having to move between various home playing fields including Lismore Playing Fields; Lurgan Park; Chambers Park; Lurgan RFC and currently Peoples Park, Portadown.
+The following seasons were less successful, with the club losing many keys players for various reasons and having to move between various home playing fields including Lismore Playing Fields; Lurgan Park; Chambers Park; and Lurgan RFC.
+The club now has established a base at the newly renovated Peoples Park, Portadown.

-The club also had 5 players play for the Ireland Under-20 team that was the first Irish side to win a game against a North American team by defeating the Greendell Falcons (Canada) in August 2013.
-The Cowboys set up their junior football programme in 2014 as part of a club restructure and were rewarded early, winning the very first IAFA Junior Championship in 2014 and then repeating the feat again in 2015.
-Some excellent players represented the juniors and it was the ambition of the club to eventually see them move up to represent the club at senior level.
-Currently, we have 11 players who have moved up through the junior programme and play for the senior team.
-In April 2017, six members of the Cowboys junior team represented Ireland when they took on the AFW USA Elite team in Dublin.
+In 2013, the club had 5 players represent Team Ireland Under-20s, who would be the first Irish side to win a game against a North American team by defeating the Greendell Falcons (Canada).
+The Cowboys youth football programme was formed in 2014 as part of a club restructure and was rewarded early, winning the very first IAFA Youth Championship in 2014 and then repeating the feat again in 2015.
+Some excellent players have represented the youth team ever since, with the majority moving up to play for the senior team, or continue to play American football overseas.
+Currently, we have 15 players who have progressed from the youth programme to the senior team.
+In April 2017, six members of the Cowboys youth team represented Team Ireland u20s when they took on the AFW USA Elite team in Dublin.
+In March 2018, Anton Nulty earned his 2nd cap for Team Ireland u20s when they took on AFW USA Elite team in Navan, with David McMichael earning his 1st cap in the same game

-The Cowboys have also been competing at Flag Football reaching the semi finals of Emerald Bowl I before going on to win Emerald Bowl II in 2016, beating the Mullingar Minotaurs 36-0.
-Following national success, they traveled to Denmark to take part in the Champions Bowl (European club competition).
-In 2017, the Cowboys reached the semi finals of Emerald Bowl III and are planning to compete at Champions Bowl 2017 in Austria.
+The Cowboys have also been competing in the flag football league since 2015, reaching the semi-finals of Emerald Bowl I in the same year before going on to win Emerald Bowl II in 2016, beating the Mullingar Minotaurs 36-0.
+Following national success, the team travelled to Copenhagen, Denmark to take part in the Champions Bowl (European club competition).
+In 2017, the Cowboys reached the semi-finals of Emerald Bowl III and again travelled to compete in the Champions Bowl, this time in Vienna, Austria.
+2018 was yet another successful year for the flag team, travelling to Glasgow to compete in Flagging New Year as well as Salou to compete in the Champions Bowl.
+In December 2018, the Cowboys took their 2nd Emerald Bowl crown, beating the Louth Mavericks 18-12 in the championship game and achieving an undefeated season.

 2016 Emerald Bowl II Champions - Craigavon defeated Mullingar Minotaurs